Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/enum_iam_user_role.md

 You can enumerate AWS Account IDs, Root User account e-mail addresses, IAM roles, IAM users, and gain insights to enabled AWS and third-party services by abusing [Resource-Based Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_resource-based), even in accounts for which you have no access.
 [Quiet Riot](https://github.com/righteousgambitresearch/quiet-riot) offers a scalable method for enumerating each of these items with configurable wordlists per item type.
 Furthermore - it also allows you to enumerate Azure Active Directory and Google Workspace valid email addresses - which can then be used to test for valid Root User accounts in AWS, assuming that the email address is the same.

-Ultimately, if you want to perform these techniques at scale - Quiet Riot is your best best, but if you want to do it manually, you can a number of ways to do so.
+Ultimately, if you want to perform these techniques at scale - Quiet Riot is your best bet, but if you want to do it manually, you can a number of ways to do so.
 Another way to enumerate IAM principals would be to use S3 Bucket Policies.
 Take the following example:

 ```
 {